PastelGF/rootandsteel/combat.md

 If the target is unaware, their HP is irrelevant and damage is done directly to STR.

 If a creature attacks another and does not kill it, those creatures are engaged.
 The exception is with a reach weapon.
 Attacking a creature with a reach weapon does not engage them.
+Attempting to flee an engagement allows any other engaged creatures to attack for free.

 If two creatures attack each other, they deal damage at the same time, with the excpetion of reach weapons.
 Reach weapons deal damage before other weapons unless the creatures are engaged, in which case they deal damage after.

 ### Armor
 If a character has armor, any damage they take is first subtracted by their armor.
 Armor cannot be greater than 3.

+### Shields Shall be Splintered
+If a PC takes an attack, they can choose to have their shield destroyed beyond repair and instead take no damage.

 ### Improvised Weapons
 Improvised weapons (AKA: Anything that is not intended to be a weapon) deal damage as a weapon of equivalency.
 A bottle dealls damage like a dagger (d6), a chair leg like a mace (d8), or a chair itself like a greatsword (d10).
 Improvised weapons break after rolling damage higher than half of their die's value.